Jiří Žák: Martial arts career

 Žák won two WFCA World titles.
-In 2010 he won the WFCA 82.5 kg title by a first-round TKO of Clifton Brown, and in 2011 the WFCA 86 kg title, through a unanimous decision win over Fred Sikking.
+In 2010 he won the WFCA 82.5 kg title by a five-round decision over Clifton Brown, and in 2011 the WFCA 86 kg title, through a unanimous decision win over Fred Sikking.

 Jiří Žák fought for the inaugural Enfusion 85 kg title against Mirko Cingel at Enfusion 14.
 Cingel won the bout by unanimous decision.

 During the Česko vs Chorvatsko event, Žák fought Ivan Stanić for the ISKA World Cruiserweight title.
 Zak won the fight by a third-round TKO.

 He fought Petr Ondruš during W5 Legends Grand Prix.
 Zak won the fight by TKO.